Single non-transferable vote

-Single non-transferable vote or SNTV is a multi-winner electoral system in which each voter casts a single vote.
-Being a semi-proportional parallel to first-past-the-post voting, under SNTV small parties, as well as large parties, have a chance to be represented.
+Single non-transferable vote (SNTV) is a multi-winner electoral system in which each voter casts a single vote.
+Like first-past-the-post voting, SNTV uses basic plurality to allocate seats.
+Being semi-proportional, SNTV gives a chance for both small parties and large parties to be represented.
 Under SNTV, a single party seldom will take all seats in a city or district.

 SNTV is a combination of multi-member districts and each voter casting just one vote.
 SNTV can be considered a variant of dot voting where each voter has only one point to assign.
-It can also be seen as a variant of limited voting where each elector has one vote, or as a simple version of Single Transferable Voting where votes are not transferred.
-Unlike block voting or limited voting, where voters can cast multiple votes, under SNTV each voter casts just one.
+It can also be seen as a variant of limited voting where each elector has one vote, or as a simple version of single transferable vote where votes are not transferred.
+Unlike block voting or limited voting, where voters can cast two or more votes, under SNTV each voter casts just one.

-SNTV retains many of the problems of first-past-the-post voting (first-preference plurality voting), and as a result is sometimes viewed skeptically by social choice theorists.
+SNTV retains many of the problems of first-past-the-post voting (first-preference plurality voting), such as high incidence of wasted votes.
+As a result it is sometimes viewed skeptically by social choice theorists.
 However, its relative simplicity and easy vote-counting makes the system particularly popular for small elections to offices such as city councils, particularly when compared to the more-intricate single transferable vote (STV) system, and has resulted in the method becoming commonly used for ordering open party lists.

 Voting

 In any election, each voter casts one vote for one candidate in a multi-candidate race for multiple offices.
 Posts are filled by the candidates with more votes than the others (plurality voting).
-Thus, in a three-seat constituency, the three candidates receiving the largest numbers of votes would win office.
+Thus, in a three-seat constituency, the three candidates receiving the largest numbers of votes would win office, even if none of them take a majority of the votes.

 SNTV, like single transferable vote, can be used with non-partisan ballots, in election contests where there are no parties.